heyshtor/chatbots_collection/README.md

-Collection of small chatbots domne as part of Codecademy assignments
+Collection of small chatbots done as part of Codecademy assignments

 # coffee_chatbot
 Small system-initiative chatbot.